aewshopping/ssg-deploy-test/src/posts/reviews/2024-09-20-review-tracks-on-the-ocean.md

 >> Born of imperial arrogance, solidified through colonial technology, and manifested through environmental pollution: both precarious and violent, tracks embody many of the contradictions inherent to modern mobility.
 >>> Sara Caputo, Tracks on the Ocean

-Whether or not you are a map buff, whether or not you like ships, and whether or not you agree with the quote above, _Tracks on the Ocean_ provides a fascinating take into on history of the last few hundred years.
+Whether or not you are a map buff, whether or not you like ships, and whether or not you agree with the quote above, _Tracks on the Ocean_ provides a fascinating take on global history of the last few hundred years.